mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 GUNN Gunn lies on a segment of the Spinward Main that has few good ports or major economies, and consequently sees little interstellar traffic.
 This region is sometimes termed The Slice, in a convoluted reference to the fact that proximity to the Sword Worlds inhibits trade and development in the region.

 Gunn itself is primarily a mining colony, with a few dozen permanent residents and somewhat larger number of transient prospectors, miners and mineralogists.
 Gunn is lacking in iron compared to most other worlds but makes up for it with other metals – notably copper, lead and tin.
-Various Imperial corporations and megacorporations have investigated the possibility of opening a major mining centre at Gunn but the difficulty of reliably transporting ore back to industrial worlds has proved an obstacle.
+Various Imperial corporations and megacorporations have investigated the possibility of opening a major mining center at Gunn but the difficulty of reliably transporting ore back to industrial worlds has proved an obstacle.
 Gunn remains the province of the freelance prospecting team or small mineral extraction company.

 HRUNTING Hrunting lies at a junction on the coreward arm of the Sword Worlds main, which is astrographically part of the Spinward Main but generally considered to be more or less separate due to local political conditions.
-Its port sees considerable traffic headed out into Querion and Vilis, and the naval base supports cross-border patrols into neutral space, typically by vessels optimised for a long cruise.
+Its port sees considerable traffic headed out into Querion and Vilis, and the naval base supports cross-border patrols into neutral space, typically by vessels optimized for a long cruise.
 It has been suggested that many of these ships would be well suited to commerce raiding in Imperial space to coreward-trailing but the Sword Worlds Confederation has never commented on the subject.

 Hrunting has a standard atmosphere, despite fairly low surface gravity, and possesses little surface water, largely due to ‘superflare’ activity on the part of Hrunting’s red dwarf primary.
 The star flares from time-to-time causing no ill effects but on a cycle of 10-
 15,000 years it produces superflares.
 The last caused much of Hrunting’s water to evaporate and be lost to space – a higher gravity world would not have suffered such a severe loss.
 As a result, Hrunting’s seas are small and surrounded by extensive mineral flats that make agriculture difficult.
 Away from the seas, much of the surface is arid.